artdiniz/strike-vscode/README.md

 Toggle strikethrough text from selected text.

-You can either use this extension searching for "Strikethrough selected text" in Command Pallete or hitting `⌘K + S`.
+You can either use this extension searching for "Strikethrough selected text" in Command Pallete or hitting `⌘K + Backspace` on macOS or `⌃K + Backspace` on other platforms.

 ![Strikethrough text with keyboard shortcut](images/strikethrough-in-action.gif)